samirAlimi/DT-Materialize/ReadMe.md

    + Create your table and his Header
    + Load tabe content
    + Activated dataTable
-   + Display the datatable select lenght
+   + Display the datatable select length
    + Enjoy it.

 ##Finally